T A U B E A C T I V I T Y

-Ice skating on the river
+Ice-skating on the river

 Shooting with an air rifle

-Bring fresh water from the river
+Carrying fresh water from the river

-Hike in the forest
+Hiking in the forest

-Relax by a campfire
+Relaxing by a campfire

 Roast a couple of marshmallows over a fire while waiting for the aurora borealis/northern light to appear.